Comparative Study of Clustering Techniques for Real-Time Dynamic Model Reduction: Test Systems and Data

+All generators are modeled using the classical model for machine dynamics with a second-order swing equation.
+In power systems, following a disturbance, some state variables decay fast, called \emph{fast variables}, such as those from excitation systems.
+Meanwhile, others, known as \emph{slow variables}, decay slowly, e.g., rotor angle and speed.
+Oscillations of slow variables are determined by machine inertias and are well captured by the classical (second-order) model \cite{ChowAccariPrice}.
+Moreover, slow variables dominate power oscillations in the power system.
+Therefore, the classical model is used in this work.
+Figure \ref{fig:classicvshigh} illustrates the difference between the classical model response (solid blue line) and high-order model response (dotted red line).

-In this paper we use a small model system for method validation.
-Specifically, we use the IEEE 145-bus, 50-machine system \cite{canizares_linear_2004} found in \fig{fig:IEEE50}.
-In this system there are 16 internal area machines and 34 external machines.
-We choose generator 37 at Bus 130 in the internal area to be our reference machine.
-We model all generators using the classic model for machine dynamics with a second order swing equation.
-For our tests we created five simulated PMU data sets using five different three-phase, short circuit faults within the system.
-The faults last for 60 ms and then the line is tripped to clear the fault.
-The oscillations of the rotor angles of the external system generators are recorded and analyzed for model reduction using various methods described in the next section.
-We additionally consider pre-fault $Y_{bus}$ data to get a connectivity picture of the system without any disturbances.
+For the tests on $S_1$, simulated PMU data sets are created using $F_1=5$ different three-phase, short circuit faults within the system.
+The faults last for 60 ms. Then, the line is tripped to clear the fault.
+In $S_2$, $F_2 = 3$ faults are simulated.
+Post-fault oscillations of the phasor values for the external system generators are recorded.
+The next section describes the methods used for model reduction to determine sets of representative generators.